calvenwilliams1-pixel/Myah-Travels/MASTER-PROMPT.md

 ## Current Status
 Segment 0 is COMPLETE.
 All 16 files created on GitHub.
 Segment 1 is COMPLETE.
 All 33 files created on GitHub.
+Segment 1.5 is COMPLETE.
+1 file created on GitHub.
+Segment 2 is COMPLETE.
+5 files created on GitHub.
+Segment 13a is COMPLETE.
+1 file created on GitHub.
-Currently working on Segment 1.5: Security Primitives.
+Currently working on Segment 7: Email System.

 ## Project Overview
 - Self-hosted Next.js application on a mini PC (Ubuntu Server)